The pressure to perform – why taking a break is good for the soul

 What you see on the highlight reel of my Insta story is dozens of pics of me enjoying the sun, beach, food and cooking.
 What you don't see is the work behind the laptop (because that's boring!) or the countless hours I spend reading and researching.
 Sometimes, it feels so much easier to create content for fun, but when it’s part of my business, it’s not as easy to be consistent - it becomes more of a chore than a joy.
 This is why it's important to not compare to people's highlight reel on social media, as you don't know what is happening behind the scenes.

 So, I took a little break from social media and blog posting and just gave myself a mental holiday.
 Relieving the pressure of my massive social media “to do” list and letting go of feeling the need to post has been a nice mental break.
 I’d highly recommend a social media detox and a small mental holiday for everyone!

-When you are able to step back and be.
-Without being so entrenched you are able to create space which allows creativity and can also bring back the fun to whatever it is you were doing.
+When you are able to step back and be, without being so entrenched, you are able to create space that allows creativity and can also bring back the fun to whatever it is you were doing.